-The BL 4100-M / BL 4100-D series servo drives have a current derating during nominal operation.
+The BL 4100-C series servo drives have a current derating during nominal operation.
 The rated current and the duration of the maximum permissible peak current of the servo drive depend on several factors.
 These factors are:

-- Output current level: The higher the output current is, the shorter the permissible time will be. - Clock frequency of the power output stage: The higher the clock frequency is, the shorter the permissible time will be.
+- Output current level: The higher the output current is, the shorter the permissible time will be. - Clock frequency of the power output stage: The higher the clock frequency is, the shorter the permissible time will be. - Rotational frequency of the motor: The lower the rotational frequency is, the shorter the permissible time will be.